-- Bilirubin is the major breakdown product that results from the destruction of old red blood cells (as well as some other sources).
+Bilirubin is the major breakdown product that results from the destruction of old red blood cells (as well as some other sources).
 It is removed from the blood by the liver, chemically modified by a process called conjugation.
 The water solubility of bilirubin allows the bilirubin to be excreted into bile.
-Bile then is used to digest food.
-The bilirubin secreted into the bile, passes into the intestine and to some extent reabsorbed from the intestine.
+Bile is then used to emulsify fats, to promote absorption of dietary fats and fat-soluble vitamins.
+The bilirubin secreted into the bile, passes into the intestine and to some extent is reabsorbed from the intestine.

-- It is basically the pigment that gives faeces its brown colour.
+It is basically the pigment that gives feces its brown color.

 Is it common?